aurorascharff/next-beats/README.md

 ## Features

 - **[Cache Components](https://nextjs.org/docs/app/api-reference/config/next-config-js/cacheComponents)** (`cacheComponents: true`) — opt-in caching at the component and query level
-- **[Partial Prefetching](https://nextjs.org/docs/app/guides/prefetching)**, the 16.3 default that prefetches the static shell and cached content when links enter the viewport so navigations feel instant
+- **[Partial Prefetching](https://nextjs.org/docs/app/guides/prefetching)**, the 16.3 default that prepares the reusable App Shell of each link in viewport so navigations commit instantly
-- **App Shells** for instant first paint on dynamic routes, even before cached data arrives
+- **`unstable_prefetch = 'force-runtime'`** on personalized routes to pull runtime and `'use cache: private'` content into the prefetch
 - **Push-driven invalidation** via [`updateTag`](https://nextjs.org/docs/app/api-reference/functions/updateTag) from [Server Functions](https://nextjs.org/docs/app/getting-started/mutating-data) so mutations refresh only the affected surface
 - **[View Transitions](https://nextjs.org/docs/app/guides/view-transitions)** on Suspense reveals, `useOptimistic` for client interactions — UI changes feel continuous instead of flashing
 - **`instant()` e2e tests** with [`@next/playwright`](https://nextjs.org/docs/app/guides/testing/playwright) to lock in the instant-navigation contract and catch regressions in CI